11 comments

 [Canadian Border Services Agency]

-11 Responses to “What’s a WHTI?”
+11 responses to “What’s a WHTI?”

-1. ryanmike
+1. ryanmike says:

 SO…I am extrememly familiar with the NEXUS card as everyone in my family has one.
 Be advised that when travelling by air, you will have great difficulty in the US as they do not know what a NEXUS card is.
 I travelled to Florida in February the only form of ID I had on me was my NEXUS card which is “supposed” to be sufficent.(I had lost my drivers license and was waiting for replacement) When I got to the airport, I was detained.